hal1277/kickstarter-analysis/README.md

 We do not know how representatve this date set is.
 Of the total data on the report just 25% of the data relates to plays which is specifically what Louise would like to start a Kickstarter campaign on.
 But, we have no indiction of how this sample relates to the total population of plays funded by Kickstarter campaigns.
 As well theater is a matter of personal taste and we cannot easily tell from this data how the different plays vary from each other, such as comedy, drama, etc, and how that might affect generating the interest of backers.

-It woudld be useful to analyze outcomes based on launch date and goals together.
+It would be useful to analyze outcomes based on launch date and goals together.
 Currently the data suggests that lauching in May is a predictor of succsess and that campaigns under $5,000 is a predictor as well.
 It would be useful to see the goals by launch month to determine if the month alone is a predictor of success or if May just happened to be when the most under $5,000 campaigns were launched.